d3scomp/NPRG014/README.md

 * Checkout this repository to get all examples

 ### Resources
-* Exercises to work with during the lesson and the homework are located in the “lecture1130-1207/exercises-homework” folder
-* The homework assignment is located in io/ioH.io
-* The “lecture1130-1207/slides” holds the slides for the lecture

-## Lesson 9 - 5th December 2022
-### Agenda

-* Prototype-based languages (JavaScript, TypeScript)

-### Preparation
-* Checkout this repository to get all examples
-* Download and install Node.JS from https://nodejs.org/en/download/
-* In directories "js/whiteboard" and "typescript" execute "npm install"

-### Resources
-* Exercises to work with during the lesson and the homework are located in the “lecture1130-1207/exercises-homework” folder
+* Exercises to work with during the lesson and the homework are located in the “lecture-proto/exercises-homework” folder
-* The homework assignment is located in js/whiteboard/index.js
+* The homework assignment is located in ioH.io
-* The “lecture1130-1207/slides” holds the slides for the lecture
+* The “lecture-proto/slides” holds the slides for the lecture

 ## Lesson 10 - 12th December 2022